 Almost as important as articulating how to re-open the workplace is answering the initial question of when your business will begin the process of re-opening.
-As your team develops its Return-to-Work Plan, it must weigh the potential financial and reputational benefits and risks of taking a “leader” vs. “follower” role.
+As your team develops its Return-to-Workplace Plan, it must weigh the potential financial and reputational benefits and risks of taking a “leader” vs. “follower” role.

 Using life science companies as an example, if one life science company re-opens its offices and/or permits its field force back into HCP offices on July 1 and another waits until August 1, how will those decisions be perceived by the market and the organization’s team members?
 Would the “leader” be viewed positively for returning?
 Or would the “follower” be lauded for putting employee and customer safety ahead of profits?
-It’s likely that the viewpoint will be highly personalized – where shareholders may praise a quick return, employees may feel trepidation at being part of a “leader” organization on the return to work front.
+It’s likely that the viewpoint will be highly personalized – where shareholders may praise a quick return, employees may feel trepidation at being part of a “leader” organization on the return to workplace front.

 Additionally, how might a life science company be viewed if the priority remains to pursue the advancement of science and medicine for patients.
 How does that play out in reopening with respect to timing phasing in departments based on how closely it ties to said mission?
 Would they be considered a leader or too focused on shareholder return?

-Only time and the progression of COVID-19’s impact within that particular workplace will dictate whether the return to work in hindsight is viewed as beneficial or reckless.
+Only time and the progression of COVID-19’s impact within that particular workplace will dictate whether the return to workplace in hindsight is viewed as beneficial or reckless.
 Long-term implications for employee, customer (HCP and patient), and shareholder engagement will all need to be considered.

 While it’s unlikely your organization’s overarching vision and mission will change as a result of COVID-19, core components of your business strategy are likely to be impacted by both the ongoing threat of the virus as well as the positive learnings from a forced remote working model.
-As a result, when developing a Return–to–Work Plan, it is imperative to consider the following:
+As a result, when developing a Return–to–Workplace Plan, it is imperative to consider the following: